ALE Federation of European trade drivers’unions

 Targets of ALE

-ALE advocates a harmonised development of railways in Europe.
-For this purpose it demands the establishment of clear rules to ensure the future viability of railways, the employment of workers, the conditions under which they operate, and the safe carrying out of railway transport.
+ALE advocates a harmonised development of the railway sector in Europe.
+For this purpose it demands the establishment of comprehensive regulation to foster the railways sector, the employment of workers, the fair conditions under which they operate, and the safe carrying out of railway transport.

 To achieve this ALE will focus its actions on the following areas:

-• Safety: the European Railway Agency should increase its capabilities in this matter and promote the creation of national railway safety agencies, guaranteeing their independence from public authorities and infrastructure managers.
+• Safety: the European Railway Agency should increase its capabilities in this key matter and promote a stronger collaboration with the European Commission and national railway safety agencies, guaranteeing their independence from public authorities and infrastructure managers.

-• Working conditions: the creation of a global railway market needs to be accompanied by the harmonisation of social, economic and working conditions of train drivers to levels in line with the great responsability demanded by their profession.
-This would also prevent social and wage dumping and the relocation of activities.
+• Working conditions: the creation of a harmonized European railway framework needs to be accompanied by the adjustment of social, economic and working conditions of train drivers to avoid any kind of dumping and in line with the great responsibility demanded by their profession.

-• Social dialogue: The ALE is the major representative organization of European train drivers.
-Professionally speaking, Community regulations in the railway sector concern train dirivers almost exclusively, so it is essential that EU institutions establish a direct dialogue with the legitimate representatives of the train drivers.
+• Social dialogue: The ALE is the major representative organisation of European train drivers.
+Professionally speaking, Community regulations in the railway sector concern train drivers almost exclusively, so it is essential that EU institutions establish a direct dialogue with the legitimate representatives of the train drivers.
 The ALE considers it vital to be recognised as a social partner in the Sectoral Social Dialogue for Railways.

 • Dialogue with other social agents: The ALE considers it a priority to establish channels for dialogue with the representative organisations of enterprises at a European level, similar to those that exist in practically all States among business organizations and their member unions at a national level.
 The ALE also considers it important to establish channels for cooperation with other trade unions of international scope in order to defend the interests of workers.